 - Stable for Sports.
 The Jaybird headphones come with multiple tip sizes and additional stability tips to help you find a comfortable and stable fit.
 They're rarely fall out of your ears and they're stable enough to go running with.

 - Above-Average Sound Quality.
 All the Jaybird headphones we've reviewed so far have an above-average sound quality.
-They typically have an excellent frequency response, which is somewhat offset by their poor soundstage due to their closed, in-ear design.
+They typically have an excellent frequency response, which is somewhat offset by their poor soundstage due to their closed,

 - No Variety.
 Jaybird does not make a lot of headphone types.
 Most of the headphones available on their website and that we've tested have been in-ear models.
 They do fairly well for mixed usage but they have no specific models for critical listeners or listeners who prefer the fit and comfort of an over/on-ear design.
 If you do not find in-ears comfortable, then despite the multiple tips that Jaybird provides with its headphones, they won't be the ideal brand for you.